Not Everyone Is Meant To Follow You Home

 How consistently they showed up.

-But travel complicates that.
+Travel complicates that.

 Some people are meaningful precisely because they only existed briefly.

-They belonged to one city.
+They belong to one city.

 One night.